Sindhi language: Nouns

 Sindhi nouns distinguish two genders (masculine and feminine), two numbers (singular and plural), and five cases (nominative, vocative, oblique, ablative, and locative).
 This is a similar paradigm to Punjabi.
 Almost all Sindhi noun stems end in a vowel, except for some recent loanwords.
-The declension of a noun in Sindhi is largely determined from its grammatical gender and the final vowel (or if there is no final vowel).
+The declension of a noun in Sindhi is largely determined by its grammatical gender and the final vowel (or if there is no final vowel).
 Generally, -o stems are masculine and -a stems are feminine, but the other final vowels can belong to either gender.

 The different paradigms are listed below with examples.
 The ablative and locative cases are used with only some lexemes in the singular number and hence not listed, but predictably take the suffixes -ā̃ / -aū̃ / -ū̃ and -i.